DinoDevs/GladiatusCrazyAddon/documentation/installation.md

 ### Install the developer version

 To install the developer version, download the [developer code zip](https://github.com/DinoDevs/GladiatusCrazyAddon/archive/refs/heads/master.zip) and procced by following one of the guides for a *.zip file.
-At the step where you need to select the GCA folder, select the "source" folder incide the extracted files.
+At the step where you need to select the "Gladiatus Crazy Addon" folder, select the "source" folder incide the extracted files.

 ---